aramaiah/emersonlab.github.io/jobs/sv_postdoc.md

 The evolutionary genetics community at UCI is extremely interactive and offers ample opportunities to interact and collaborate with other labs at UCI, including the [Briscoe](http://visiongene.bio.uci.edu/Adriana_Briscoe/Briscoe_Lab.html), [Gaut](http://gautlab.bio.uci.edu/), [Long](http://wfitch.bio.uci.edu/~tdlong/sandvox/), and [Thornton](http://www.molpopgen.org/) labs.
 We are a diverse group that works on species like fruitflies, brewer's yeast, butterflies, crop species, and *E. coli*.
 We apply many methods including genomics, population genetics theory and inference, quantitative genetics, or experimental evolution.

 The Emerson lab is affiliated with the [Department of Ecology & Evolutionary Biology](http://ecoevo.bio.uci.edu/), the [Center for Complex Systems Biology](http://ccbs.uci.edu/), and the [Center for Evolutionary Genetics at UCI](http://evogen.bio.uci.edu/) as well as the Southern California Evolutionary Genetics Meeting.
+We also interact with the [Tata Institute for Genetics and Society](http://tigs.ucsd.edu/), and are currently working on *Anopheles* genomics with Tony James and Ethan Bier.
 For more about the academic and professional environment that the Emerson lab is part of, see our [collaborators page](/collaborators).

-## Apply

-Interested applicants can apply [via the UCI Recruit website](https://recruit.ap.uci.edu/apply/JPF04423).
-Be prepared with the following:

-Applications should include:
-* full academic CV;
-* cover letter;
-* research statement explaining your previous research experience and future research objectives; and
-* contact information of two or more references.

-Documents marked as "Optional" are not required for this application.